TheNewBob/TediousTravel/README.md

 ## How to build

-Check out the daggerfall unity source code, then check out this repository into the Assets/Untracked folder.
+Check out the daggerfall unity source code, then check out this repository into the Assets/Game/Mods folder.
+The structure is now fully compliant with virtual mods, so all you have to do to run it within Unity is click play and activate the mod in the DFU mods screen.
-In the unity editor, open the mod tools, load in tedioustravel-dfmod.json, and click build.
+To build, open the mod tools, load in Assets/Game/Mods/TediousTravel/tedioustravel-dfmod.json, and click build.

 ## How to play